leuty/icon-model/doc/www/buildrun/buildrun_running.md

 ### Steps to run an experiment

 Running an experiment using `mkexp` generally consists of three steps briefly described below in this section.
-For more details, see the [documentation](https://gitlab.dkrz.de/esmenv/mkexp/-/blob/master/doc/mkexp.pdf).
+For more details, see the [mkexp docs](ref_tools_mkexp).

 **Step 1: Create the configuration file**